ICL DRS: DRS 20/100/200

 The original DRS was the DRS 20 produced in Utica, New York and launched in September 1981.
 This ran the proprietary DRX (Distributed Resource Executive) operating system.
 The basic 'intelligent terminal' (model 10/110/210) used 8-bit 8085 processors (workstation, application and network processors), each with between 32 KB and 128 KB of memory.
 The Model 210 also had an 80188 application processor with 512 KB to run CP/M. The larger models 20 and 40 had floppy disk drives.
 The floor-standing models 50, 150, and 250 had hard disks, from which diskless models booted.
 In early models, these were 8" floppy disks, and later 5¼" disks.

 The diskless model, that partnered the DRS 20, was the DRS 10.
 It had 10 KB available for applications programs developed in CIS COBOL.

 Up to 16 DRS 20/DRS 10 machines could be connected via LAN with the addresses being set by DIP switches on the rear of the unit.
-The LAN was formed via 93 ohm coaxial cable in a bus formation running at 1.25 Mbps.
+The LAN was formed via 93 ohm coaxial cable in a bus formation running at 1.25 Mbit/s.

 The final model 310 (styled like a DRS 300 module) had a second 80186 application processor with 1 MB RAM to run Concurrent DOS, emulating an IBM PC with a Hercules screen display.